📢 Follow ST on Google News Click Here

 National Payments Corporation of India (NPCI)

-BharatPe has partnered with NPCI on March, 2023.
-Bharatpe following a recent move by the Reserve Bank of India (RBI) to link RuPay credit cards to UPI, have joined forces to facilitate credit card transactions on the Unified Payments Interface (UPI) in India.
+BharatPe has partnered with NPCI on March 2023.
+Bharatpe following a recent move by the Reserve Bank of India (RBI) to link RuPay credit cards to UPI, has joined forces to facilitate credit card transactions on the Unified Payments Interface (UPI) in India.
 Through UPI, the project intends to offer clients a quick payment experience along with the advantages of short-term credit and rewards provided by credit cards.

 Women Entrepreneurship Platform